phalcon-orphanage/docs-app/4.0/es-es/debug.md

 Once you have xdebug installed, you can use its API to get a more detailed information about exceptions and messages.

-<h5 class='alert alert-warning'>Le recomendamos utilizar la última versión de Xdebug para una mejor compatibilidad con Phalcon </h5>
+<h5 class='alert alert-warning'>We highly recommend using the latest version of XDebug for a better compatibility with Phalcon </h5>

 The following example implements [xdebug_print_function_stack](https://xdebug.org/docs/stack_trace) to stop the execution and generate a backtrace: